 Admission Requirements:

+You must meet ONE of the following requirements to be eligible for admission to these programs:

+Secondary school applicants:

-Applicants must meet ONE of the following requirements to be eligible for admission to this program: - OSS Curriculum: OSSD or equivalent with grade 12 English (C) or (U) (ENG4C, ENG4U); plus any Grade 12 College Mathematics (MAP4C or MCT4C), or any Grade 12 University Mathematics; plus any Grade 11 College or Grade 11 or 12 University Biology (SB13C, SB13U or SB14U); plus Grade 12 College Chemistry, or Grade 11 or 12 University Chemistry or Grade 12 University Exercise Science (SCH4C, SCH4U, SCH3U, PSE4U). - Academic and Career Entrance Certificate (ACE) program with: Communications; Business, Apprentice or Technical Mathematics; Biology, Chemistry - Ontario High School Equivalency Certificate (GED); this does not meet science requirements - Mature applicant with standing in the required courses and/or mature student testing that meeting the minimum standards for admission Applicants who are 19 years of age or over by the first day of classes, and who lack the academic entrance qualifications, may be considered for entrance to an appropriate post-secondary diploma or certificate program as mature applicants.
-Each applicant will be considered on an individual basis and acceptance will be determined by counselling, Communication Placement Assessment (CPA), previous post-secondary education and evaluation of experience.
-Some programs also have specific prerequisite requirements that must be met prior to admission.
-Mature applicants must meet all program specific prerequisites.
-Those applying as mature students and having no documentation of Grade 12 education must supply, if required, proof of age, such as a copy of an official birth certificate or driver's licence.
+- OSS Curriculum: OSSD or equivalent with grade 12 English (C) or (U) (ENG4C, ENG4U); plus any Grade 12 College Mathematics (MAP4C or MCT4C), or any Grade 12 University Mathematics; plus any Grade 11 College or Grade 11 or 12 University Biology (SB13C, SB13U or SB14U); plus Grade 12 College Chemistry, or Grade 11 or 12 University Chemistry or Grade 12 University Exercise Science (SCH4C, SCH4U, SCH3U, PSE4U).
+Non-Secondary school applicants (19 years or older):

+- Any credit Communication course and most credit mathematics, and biology and chemistry courses taken at Georgian College - College preparatory programs including those taken at Georgian College: Pre-health science\ - Equivalent courses in English and mathematics, and biology, and chemistry or exercise science taken through secondary school or Independent Learning Centres (at the general, advanced, college or university level) - Academic and Career Entrance Certificate (ACE) program with communications and mathematics, and biology and chemistry - Mature student testing in English and mathematics, and testing/challenge exam in biology and chemistry that meets the minimum standards for admission (available through most testing services)\ - Ontario High School Equivalency Certificate (GED) plus biology and chemistry - English, Literature or Communication and mathematics credit courses and most biology, and chemistry or exercise science credit courses from accredited colleges/universities - If home schooled, applicants can write the mature student testing in English and mathematics, and testing/challenge exam in biology and chemistry that meets the minimum standards for admission (available through testing services)\ - \ available from Georgian College.
+For a complete listing please contact the Office of the Registrar.
+Non-secondary school applicants who are 19 years of age or over by the first day of classes, and who lack the academic entrance qualifications, may be considered for entrance to an appropriate post-secondary diploma or certificate program as mature applicants.
+Mature applicants must meet all program specific prerequisites including all selection criteria; equivalencies are stated above.
+Applicants who are unsure whether they meet admission requirements should contact the Office of the Registrar.
+In addition, those applying as mature students and having no documentation of Grade 12 education must supply, if required, proof of age, such as a copy of an official birth certificate or driver's licence.
 Refer to Section 2.5 and 2.6 of the Academic Calendar for further details.
-Selection Process:
+Credit transfer and course exemptions: